The Freelancer's Mobile Office: Systems and Tools Every Freelancer Needs

 Website

 This is your home on the interwebs.
-Need a free one-page website or landing page to start?
+Looking for a free one-page website or landing page to get started?
 Check out Carrd.
 There is a pro plan that's pretty cheap if you need more features.
-Otherwise, look to build your little spot online with WordPress.
+Otherwise, consider building your online presence with WordPress.
 Don't forget to choose a great host!
-Bluehost is cheap and is a great way to start if you don't need much.
+Bluehost is an affordable and great option if you don't need extensive hosting.
 Kinsta is a better one as it can handle your business growth.
-Plans for Kinsta start at $30 a month.

 Landing Page